ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 A `CollectionJobResp`'s media type is "application/ppm-dap;message=collection-job-resp".
 The structure includes the
 following:

-* `part_batch_selector`: Information used to bind the aggregate result to the query.
-For leader-selected tasks, this includes the batch ID assigned to the batch by the Leader.
-The indicated batch mode MUST match the task's batch mode.

 * `report_count`: The number of reports included in the batch.